-Interesting Facts About Your Cat’s Whiskers
+Interesting Facts About Your Cat’s Whiskers You May Not Have Known

 Whiskers, oh, how I love those twitchy little extensions of our feline friends.
 Some people love them so much that they even save them once their cat has lost one.
 Not myself, but I’ve certainly heard of it.
 We know a few basic facts about cat whiskers.
 For starters, we should never, ever trim them like we would our cat’s nails.
-And we also know that cats use them for balance, as well as a way to determine whether they can squeeze themselves through a tight opening.
+We also know that cats use them for balance, as well as a way to determine whether they can squeeze themselves through a tight opening.
 In case you didn’t know, your feline friend has free-floating clavicle bones, so those whiskers are necessary to let them know if their cat caboose can squeeze through!
 Okay, I’m giving away too many facts all at once.
 Let’s go ahead and take a closer look at your cat’s whiskers to give you even more insight into the feline kind.

 Cat whiskers serve as necessary hunting tools

-You may not have known this, but your cat’s vision up-close isn’t so great.
+You may not have known this, but your cat’s vision up close isn’t so great.
 But you know what is great?
 Those whiskers of theirs!
 They have the ability to detect the slightest movement in the air, and this is what cats use to hunt their prey.
 When a cat is hunting, especially a moving object such as a mouse, their powerful whiskers will sweep forward to help them sense the prey directly in front of their face which their eyes cannot clearly see.
 Obviously your cat knows exactly where their next meal is coming from.
 But keep in mind that our feline friends were not always a domesticated species.
-So, for cats, the main purpose for their whiskers is to aid them in hunting when their eyes fail them.
+So, for cats, the main purpose of their whiskers is to aid them in hunting when their eyes fail them.

 cat's whiskers